Market Beliefs about Open vs. Closed AI: Analysis

+For corporate bonds above 3 year duration, results are similar, as shown in Figure~\ref{fig:regression_difference_corporate} and Table~\ref{tab:regression_estimates_corporate}.
 For inflation protected bonds (TIPS), the movement on both open and closed releases are less extreme, shown in Figure~\ref{fig:regression_difference_tips} and Table~\ref{tab:regression_estimates_tips}: for 30 year, a estimated decrease of 7-10 bps following closed releases (p-values 0.03-0.16) and increase of 7-9 bps following open releases (p-values 0.08-0.19).
 There remains a difference but it is narrower, 15-18 bps (p-values 0.01-0.04).
 Corroborating this, Figure~\ref{fig:regression_difference_other} panel (a) finds that inflation expectations move up on the release of open models, and down on the release of closed models.
 (Figure~\ref{fig:otherindicators} shows that increases in inflation expectations coincide with increased gaps between treasuries and TIPS.)